 Why do I need to review my pensions?

-It might be just a few months or several years away, but there are things you should look at now to make sure you have enough to maintain the lifestyle you'd like in retirement.
+It might be just a few months or several years away, but there are things you should look at now to check you have enough to maintain the lifestyle you'd like in retirement.

 What pensions do you have?

-A good starting point is to look at the different types of pensions you may already have and what these will provide.
+A good starting point is to look at the type of pension you may already have and what this will provide.

 There are two main types of pensions – defined contribution and defined benefit.